 Ottawa is now on its way to reach another significant milestone - we will reach our second million population mark much faster than our first.
 As our city keeps growing, we are planning what the future of Ottawa looks like.
 This year, the City began work on a new Official Plan, the strategic document that guides our growth and development.

 The Official Plan impacts how and where the city will grow until the decades to come, affecting future generations.
-Our new Official Plan will ensure that we can keep pace and adapt to change in a way that makes Ottawa an inclusive, livable and globally competitive city.
+Our new Official Plan will ensure that we can keep pace and adapt to change in a way that makes Ottawa an inclusive, liveable and globally competitive city.

 “Reaching one million in population is an important milestone for Ottawa, and an opportunity to celebrate all the reasons we have to be proud of our beautiful city.
 While Ottawa’s status as a G7 capital signifies our role in international governance, our residents also take pride in our rich cultural mosaic, connection with nature and the many attributes that make Ottawa a quintessentially Canadian city.
 That we grew to one million people with so many new residents moving here shows what an outstanding place Ottawa is to live, work, play and visit.”